Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Source: It is my concept.
 Happy Halloween!

 Sheer curtains over white or grey sweats make an ethereal and safe (see through) ghost costume.
 They're very inexpensive and much lighter than a sheet and no makeup is needed, although one could use a little clown white.
 For safety, put a few strips of reflective tape in spooky teardrop shapes in strategic spots on the chest, thighs, and back, if it's to be used for Trick-or-Treat.
-The sweatshirt should be hooded, or a stocking cap could be used.
-Use safety pins to tack the curtain, in folds, to the sweats.
-After Trick-or-Treat, the sweats are back on duty!

 For a last minute costume idea, dont forget the good old plain white sheet ghost costume.
-Cut 2 holes for the eyes and gather the neckline with a couple of safety pins.